Most people who try to learn coding fail because they fall into hidden traps—successful programmers included.

 Memorizing is not a shortcut; it’s actually the wrong path altogether.

-Coding is a lot like learning math—you can’t just read a book and memorize formulas to get good at it.
+Coding is a lot like learning math.
+You can’t just read a book and memorize formulas to get good at it.

 You have to practice.